Zamboanga City: Judiciary

-House Bill 1455 entitled "An Act Amending Sections 14 (J) and 29 of Batas Pambansa Blg.
-129, Otherwise Known as The Judiciary Reorganization Act of 1980", calls for the creation of four additional Regional Trial Court branches in the Province of Zamboanga del Sur, and the Cities of Pagadian and Zamboanga City with an overall total of nineteen branches.
+House Bill 1455, entitled "An Act Amending Sections 14 (J) and 29 of Batas Pambansa Blg.
+129, Otherwise Known as The Judiciary Reorganization Act of 1980", calls for the creation of four additional Regional Trial Court branches in the Province of Zamboanga del Sur, and the Cities of Pagadian and Zamboanga City, with an overall total of nineteen branches.

-Out of the 19 branches, ten seats shall be for Zamboanga City, and the remaining seats for Pagadian City, Molave, San Miguel, Ipil, and Aurora.
+Of the 19 branches, 10 seats shall be for Zamboanga City, and the remaining seats for Pagadian City, Molave, San Miguel, Ipil, and Aurora.

 Armed forces and law enforcement

-Zamboanga City hosts one a large number of military, police and coast guard bases in the country.
-The Edwin Andrews Air Base hosts the Air Force unit in the city is located at the Zamboanga International Airport complex.
+Zamboanga City hosts a large number of military, police, and coast guard bases in the country.
+The Edwin Andrews Air Base hosts the Air Force unit in the city, which is located at the Zamboanga International Airport complex.
 The Camp General Basilio Navarro in Upper Calarian, is the main operating base of the Western Mindanao Command (WestMinCom).
 WesMinCom is one of the unified commands of the Armed Forces of the Philippines that serves the Western Mindanao.
 The Coast Guard District Southwestern Mindanao is located near the Camp General Basilio Navarro, while a coast guard station is located inside the Port of Zamboanga.
 Zamboanga City also hosts Bureau of Corrections' San Ramon Prison and Penal Farm, which is one of the oldest penitentiaries in the country.